A complete gold finger ring (iconographic) of medieval date (c.1400-1500).

 Kind David now had control over the eastern and western reaches of the frontier pushing the border back to Newcastle.

-David entertained the young Henry FitzEmpress in 1149 and extracted an oath from the future King of England granting thet when he became king Henry would hand over Newcastle and all the land from tjr river Tweed to the Tyne.
-It was the great north giveaway!!
+David entertained the young Henry FitzEmpress in 1149 and extracted an oath from the future King of England, granting that when he became king, Henry would hand over Newcastle and all the land from the river Tweed to the Tyne.
+It was the Great North Giveaway!!

 Cumberland, Westmorland and Northumberland were all to be given away.
 The frontier rolled back south.

 Cumberland, Westmorland and Northumberland were restored to the English crown.
-Henry restore his Sheriffs back in the said shires and restored the frontiers to his grandfather’s day.
+Henry restored his Sheriffs back in the said shires and restored the frontiers to his grandfather’s day.

 Medieval arrowheads – from armour piercing, to pinning a Knight to his horse.
 The English Longbow of Legend.
 It took years of practice to become a truly effective archer.
 The training being actively encouraged from the age of 8 years old.
 Master bowmen were highly prized and to this end King Edward III made practicing archery compulsory on Sundays after church and on Feast days.